 - 4. The members of the class of entities who are subject to those taxation obligations and who can rely on those taxation benefits are referred to in this Product Ruling as Growers. - 5.
-Growers are those entities that: - meet the definition of 'initial participant' in subsection 394-15(5); and - are accepted to take part in the scheme specified below on or after the date this Product Ruling is made and on or before 30 June 2012. - 6.
-A Grower will have executed the relevant Project Agreements set out in paragraph 45 of this Ruling on or before 30 June 2012 and will hold a 'forestry interest' in the Project. - 7.
-The class of entities who can rely on this Product Ruling does not include entities: - who are accepted into this Project before the date of this Ruling or after 30 June 2012; - who participate in the scheme through offers made other than through the Product Disclosure Statement (PDS) or who enter into an undisclosed arrangement with: - the promoter or a promoter associate; or an independent adviser that is interdependent with scheme obligations and/or scheme benefits (which may include tax benefits or harvest returns) in any way;
+Growers are those entities that: - meet the definition of 'initial participant' in subsection 394-15(5); and - are accepted to take part in the scheme specified below on or after the date this Product Ruling is made and on or before 30 June 2013. - 6.
+A Grower will have executed the relevant Project Agreements set out in paragraph 45 of this Ruling on or before 30 June 2013 and will hold a 'forestry interest' in the Project. - 7.
+The class of entities who can rely on this Product Ruling does not include entities: - who are accepted into this Project before the date of this Ruling or after 30 June 2013; - who participate in the scheme through offers made other than through the Product Disclosure Statement (PDS) or who enter into an undisclosed arrangement with: - the promoter or a promoter associate; or - an independent adviser;

+that is interdependent with scheme obligations and/or scheme benefits (which may include tax benefits or harvest returns) in any way;

-- whose Establishment Fees, including all loan money, are not paid in full to TFS Properties Ltd (Responsible Entity) by 30 June 2012; or - who enter into finance agreements with Arwon Finance Pty Ltd (Arwon), other than as specified in paragraphs 88 to 101 of this Ruling.
+- whose Establishment Fees, including all loan money, are not paid in full to T.F.S.
+Properties Ltd (Responsible Entity) by 30 June 2013; - who enter into finance agreements with Arwon Finance Pty Ltd (Arwon), other than as specified in paragraphs 89 to 101 of this Ruling, or - who elect to collect their own produce (Electing Growers).